a2o/snoopy/.github/CONTRIBUTING.md

 The following git branches are always available in main Snoopy repository:

-- master: contains latest Snoopy development efforts.
-All new features snould be based on this branch.
+- `master`: contains latest Snoopy development efforts.
+All new features should be based on this branch.
-- stable: present when master branch has sufficiently drifted from latest stable release, but is still far away from becoming stable.
-Used for quick bugfixes and stable release maintenance.
-- install: branch dedicated to Snoopy automated install procedure.
+- `install`: branch dedicated to Snoopy automated install procedure.
 When you use it, install-snoopy.sh script is downloaded from this branch.
-- coverity_scan: when Coverity analysis of a build is required, it is performed using this branch.
+- `coverity_scan`: when Coverity analysis of a build is required, it is performed using this branch.
 Usually it lazily follows master branch.
 Coverity has a limited build submission frequency, thus a dedicated branch has been created to trigger analysis on as-needed basis.
-- legacy: orphaned branch, which contains imported Snoopy releases from 1.00 to 1.6.1 + changes to bring it in sync with initial commit from master branch.
+- `legacy`: orphaned branch, which contains imported Snoopy releases from 1.00 to 1.6.1 + changes to bring it in sync with initial commit from master branch.
 This is a lousy attempt to recreate lost SVN history (commits 1-31).
 Present for historical completeness